 This approach creates space for locally driven interventions and increases local ownership of peace processes.

 Through this work, we create opportunities and space for positive change and help to build educational, training and research capacities to strengthen human and material resources for peacebuilding in the region.

 As with all of our work, activities are always implemented at the request of local partners.
 This is a critical, as it provides access to the appropriate participants, but also is indicative of each institution’s recognition of the need to explore new ways to engage with the peace process.

 Such endorsement by leadership creates space for more active participation, and signals that participants are actually encouraged to apply the new concepts, skills and approaches to their own contexts – from civil servants changing the way they address conflict in their community to journalists using new approaches to cover the peace process.

-- Engaging conflict actors through strategic networking and conferences, conflict transformation training and workshops, exposure visits and other interventions
+- Engaging conflict actors through strategic networking and conferences, strategic planning and conflict transformation workshops, exposure visits and other interventions

 - Influencing policy and practice through our research and analysis, Learning Papers and other publications

-- Strengthening dialogue through our Listening, Peace History and People’s Dialogue Initiative projects, as well as creating spaces for critical dialogue and reflection among and between groups; and
+- Strengthening dialogue through our Listening and Peace History projects, as well as creating spaces for critical dialogue and reflection among and between groups; and

-- Transforming leadership through our ACTS Programme and Peace Leadership Programme
+- Transforming leadership through our ACTS Masters and PhD programmes

-Please use the navigation menus above or on the right to find out more about our activities.
+Please use the navigation menu above to find out more about our activities.